zero01101/openOutpaint/README.md

  8. once an image appears*, click the `<` and `>` buttons at the bottom-left corner of the image to cycle through the others in the batch if you requested multiple (it defaults to 2 batch size, 2 batch count) - click `y` to choose one you like, or `n` to cancel that image generation batch outright and possibly try again
  9. now that you've got a starter, click somewhere near it to outpaint - try and include as much of the "context" as possible in the reticle for the best result convergence
  10. use the mask mode to prepare previously rendered image areas for touchups/inpainting
-11. play around with the available options, click "dl img" to save the entire 2560x1440 canvas, sorry it doesn't smart crop or anything
+11. play around with the available options, click "dl img" to save the cropped region of outpainted canvas (thanks [@Kalekki](https://github.com/Kalekki)! (https://github.com/zero01101/openOutpaint/pull/2))

 *if it _doesn't_ create an image, check your console output to see if you've got CORS errors